kierenadkins/Software-Architecture/docs/decisions/0005-Architecture-Style-Decision.md

 * To ensure architecture aligns with project requirements
 * To ensure non-functional requirements are addressed.
 * Non-Functional requirements go in the following order.
 Scalability, Security, Availability, Performance, Usability, Accessibility.
-We want to meet as many of these as possible.

 ## Considered Options